 A few second later I hear the dreaded words: “ Yes, it is cancer.
 We are 100% sure.”

 The cancer that was in my body was a type of thyroid cancer that needed treatment, the sooner the better.
-At that moment I did what any good yoga practitioner does: I freaked out!
+At that moment I did what any good therapist and yoga practitioner does: I freaked out!